angus-mackenzie/SQLmark/contributing.md

 * Compilable
 * Deployable

 This is because master is the base on which all the following deployments/changes will be made.
-It also allows for changes to be made on your own private branch without fear of breaking the product.
-Our workflow will be the Github-flow workflow.
-Effectively, you create a branch to do you work on - it gets reviewed, if it is okay you merge it back into master.
+This workflow also allows for changes to be made on your own private branch without fear of breaking the product.
+This workflow is the [ Github-flow](https://help.github.com/articles/github-flow/) workflow.

+Effectively, you create a branch to do your work on, once finished you submit a [pull request](#pull-requests) for it - it gets reviewed, if it is okay you merge it back into master.
 ### Branching
 #### Creating a branch
 Before you create your own branch, it is best to ensure that the code on your machine is as up to date as possible with master.
 So, for safety sake run a `git pull` to ensure there are no lingering changes.